krosmaker/krosmaker/README.md

 ### Docker

-The default [`Dockerfile`](Dockerfile) builds the application and serves the generated static resources with Nginx.
-It is recommended to run the application via Docker Compose:
+The default [`Dockerfile`](Dockerfile) builds the application and serves the generated static resources with _NGINX._ It is recommended to run the application via _Docker Compose_:

 ```bash
 $ docker-compose build